seananderson/portfolio-review/ms.md

 of variability and a synchrony effect.
 A recent trend has been to apply these indices to empirical data, albeit primarily to salmon [@greene2010;
 @schindler2010; @carlson2011; @anderson2013; @mellin2014].
 However, empirical
-work has primarily concentrated on applying relatively simple portfolio-effect metrics that make strong assumptions that are rarely met in empirical systems [@thibaut2013; @anderson2013].
+work has concentrated on applying relatively simple portfolio-effect metrics that make strong assumptions that are rarely met in empirical systems [@thibaut2013; @anderson2013].
 Violation of these assumptions can strongly distort our perception of the portfolio effect and hence the perceived benefit of diversity to ecological stability [@anderson2013].